Autry leaders, curators, educators, and other staff are available to speak on a variety of topics related to the American West.

 Carolyn Brucken interprets and researches Autry exhibitions, as well as develops its collections with a focus on women in the West.
 Her exhibitions at the Autry include California Style: Art and Fashion From the California Historical Society(2007), Home Lands: How Women Made the West (2010), California’s Designing Women (2012), Jews in the Los Angeles Mosaic (2013) and Empire and Liberty: The Civil War and the West (2015).
 During a decade-long career, she has served as the interim vice president of curatorial and exhibitions (2012) and the deputy director of the Institute for the Study of American West (2007–2008).
 Before joining the Autry, Brucken worked at the Museum of Tolerance in Los Angeles (1999–2003) and the National Archives in Washington, D.C.
 (1994–1996).
 She taught American studies at Miami University and California State University–Fullerton.
 She is coauthor of Home Lands: How Women Made the West(University of California Press, 2010).
 Brucken holds a bachelor’s degree in interdisciplinary studies from Miami University, a master’s degree from the University of Delaware’s Winterthur Program in early American culture, and a doctorate in American civilization from George Washington University.

-Vice President of Communications and Visitor Experience
+Executive Vice President, Communications and Visitor Experience

 Expertise: Museum communications, social media, and visitor experience